-4.10 Configure Serial Logging.
+4.11 Configure Serial Logging

-The WEL is able to transmit a TTL serial string with select device data.
-Data is sent at 9600 Baud, with 8 Data bits, 1 Stop Bit, No Parity.
+The WEL is able to transmit selected device values on a TTL serial string.
+Data is sent at 9600 Baud, with 8 Data bits, 1 Stop Bit, No Parity, no handshaking.
 This page configures the string format and the data content.